msveshnikov/ai-coach/src/Diagram.md

-# Exercise Component Documentation
+# Diagram Component Documentation

 ## Overview

-The `Exercise` component is a React component that renders interactive handball exercise diagrams using HTML5 Canvas.
+The `Diagram` component is a React component that renders interactive handball exercise diagrams using HTML5 Canvas.
 It visualizes players, cones, and movement paths on a field-like background.
 This component is part of a larger application that appears to be focused on handball training or exercise visualization.

 ## Component Location

-`src/Exercise.jsx`
+`src/Diagram.jsx`

 ## Dependencies